Abandonware DOS title

 puzzleDOS

-Occasionally, the information and files available for download for a game are updated with particular care and detail.
+Occasionally, the information and files available for download for a game (or application) are updated with particular care and detail.
 These games, especially noteworthy for one reason or another, are featured here.

 Retro gaming news and insights